Have you ever lost one of your projects?

 - Macbook Pro Hard Drive (250GB) – Backup needed: 500GB.

 - Projects Hard Drive (1TB) – Backup needed: 2TB.

 - Bootable Clone of Macbook Pro – Backup needed: 250GB

 - Total space needed: ~2.75TB

-It is good practice to at least double the minimum capacity for a backup drive to accommodate version backup (ie: if your drive is 100GB, get a backup drive that is at least 200GB) — more on that later.
+It’s good practice to at least double the minimum capacity for a backup drive to accommodate version backup (i.e. if your drive is 100GB, get a backup drive that’s at least 200GB) – more on that later.

 The first rule of backing up data is to have your data in as many places as possible.
-Best practice is to have a backup on the cloud and on an external drive.
-Use the cloud to backup things that you can’t afford to have any downtime — such as important working projects.
-For example, if you have your projects backed up to Splice Studio, and your computer crashes, you can easily pull the project down within minutes.
-Things that don’t change as often — like instrument sample libraries — don’t need to be in the cloud.
+The best practice is to have a backup on the cloud as well as on an external drive.
+Use the cloud to backup things that you can’t afford to have any downtime on, such as important working projects.
+For example, if you have your projects backed up on Splice Studio and your computer crashes, you can easily pull the project down within minutes.
+Things that don’t change as often, like instrument sample libraries, don’t need to be on the cloud.

 Off-site backup is something worth considering when coming up with a backup strategy.
 A cloud backup is considered an off-site backup.
 But with your external drives, we highly recommended that you keep an identical backup drive at the office and one at home (or at your friend’s home) or something.
 This gives you full redundancy if, let’s say, one of your backups fails or your apartment catches on fire.

 The biggest benefit of cloud backup services like Splice Studio and Crashplan is the ability for real-time or frequent backup.
-This means that when you’re in the middle working on something, you’ll know that every five minutes or so, a backup copy is saved in the cloud.
-If your computer crashes, you have the peace of mind that you only have lost a couple minutes of your brilliant work.
+This means that when you’re in the middle of working on something, you’ll know that every five minutes or so, a backup copy is saved on the cloud.
+If your computer crashes, you have the peace of mind that you’ve only lost a couple minutes of your brilliant work.